acidmanifesto/mod-Skip-Starter-Cata/.github/README.md

 6) Start Server

 ## Additional Information
-- Conf is reloadable with a .reload config cmd but you will need to re-enter the instance for the affects to reflect.
+- Conf is reloadable with a .reload config cmd.

 ## Credits